Trump maintains grip on GOP despite violent insurrection | Politics

 Rather than expressing any contrition for the events of Jan.
 6, Trump often seems emboldened and has continued to lie about his 2020 election loss.
 He frequently — and falsely — says the “real” insurrection was on Nov.
 3, the date of the 2020 election when Democrat Joe Biden won in a 306-232 Electoral College victory and by a 7 million popular vote margin.

+''He's done so because he values power over principle, because he sees his own interest as more important than his country's interest and America's interest.
+And because his bruised ego means more to him than our democracy or our Constitution.
+He can't accept he lost.”
+Trump responded, accusing Biden of using his name “to try to further divide America.'' ''This political theater is all just a distraction for the fact Biden has completely and totally failed,'' he said in a statement.

-While five people died during the rioting or its immediate aftermath, less than half of Republicans recall the attack as violent or extremely violent, according to a poll released this week by The Associated Press-NORC Center for Public Affairs.
+At least nine people who were at the Capitol died during or after the rioting, including a woman who was shot and killed by police as she tried to break into the House chamber.
+But less than half of Republicans recall the attack as violent or extremely violent, according to a poll released this week by The Associated Press-NORC Center for Public Affairs.
 About 3 in 10 Republicans said the attack was not violent.

 The situation has stunned and depressed critics in both political parties who were convinced the insurrection would force Republicans to abandon the Trump era once and for all.
 He became the first president in U.S. history to be impeached twice.
 The second impeachment centered on his role in sparking the insurrection, but Trump was acquitted in a Senate trial, a clear indication that he would face few consequences for his actions.